apache/spark/dev/README_RELEASE_AIRFLOW.md

     ```

 - Set your version to 2.0.N in `setup.py` (without the RC tag)
+- Replace the version in `README.md` and verify that installation instructions work fine.
+- Add a commit that updates `CHANGELOG.md` to add changes from previous version if it has not already added.
+For now this is done manually, example run  `git log --oneline v2-2-test..HEAD --pretty='format:- %s'` and categorize them.
+- Add section for the release in `UPDATING.md`.
+If no new entries exist, put "No breaking changes" (e.g. `2.1.4`).
 - Commit the version change.

 - Tag your release